 Can your family handle a sudden income loss?

-Stories of financial burden and tough decisions happen every day and are never covered by any media, local or national.
+Stories of financial burden and tough decisions happen every day.

-The panic and stress over lack of income fro the government shut down is a symptom of a bigger problem.
+The panic and stress over lack of income is a symptom of a bigger problem.

 It isn't a political problem.